Welcome to the Bachelor of Science

 with Major in Aquatic Resources!

 First-year course selection for the Bachelor of Science with a Major in Aquatic Resources is very easy.
 Most of your courses are required, and you have the choice of one additional science subject.
+You will be pre-registered in AQUA 101 and AQUA 102.

 First-Year Course Pattern